SNU-DRL/DEEP-BO/README.md

 ### Prerequisite

-Firstly, creating new virtual environment by using [Anaconda](https://www.anaconda.com/download/) is strongly suggested.
+While this project supports on both python 2.x and python 3.x, but it has been tested in Python 2.7.x on Linux.
-Even though the maintenance period for python 2.7.x is almost over, we still recommend creating this environment based on python 2.7.x.
+Before installing it with your existing project, we strongly suggest that creating new virtual environment is preferred by using [Anaconda](https://www.anaconda.com/download/).
-Running in python 3.x is also supported, but so far this project has been tested in Python 2.7.x on Linux.
+Even though the maintenance period for python 2.x is over, we still recommend creating this environment based on python 2.x.

 ```bash
     conda create -n hpo python=2.7
 ```

-After creating the environment, activate your environment as follows:
+After creating the above environment, activate this environment as follows:

 ```bash
     source activate hpo